openstack/nova/doc/source/reference/rpc.rst

 .. image:: /_static/images/rpc-flow-2.png
    :width: 60%

-..

 AMQP Broker Load
 ----------------

 At any given time the load of a message broker node running either Qpid or RabbitMQ is function of the following parameters:

-* Throughput of API calls: the number of API calls (more precisely rpc.call ops) being served by the OpenStack cloud dictates the number of direct-based exchanges, related queues and direct consumers connected to them.
+Throughput of API calls
+  The number of API calls (more precisely ``rpc.call`` ops) being served by the OpenStack cloud dictates the number of direct-based exchanges, related queues and direct consumers connected to them.

+Number of Workers
-* Number of Workers: there is one queue shared amongst workers with the same personality; however there are as many exclusive queues as the number of workers; the number of workers dictates also the number of routing keys within the topic-based exchange, which is shared amongst all workers.
+  There is one queue shared amongst workers with the same personality; however there are as many exclusive queues as the number of workers; the number of workers dictates also the number of routing keys within the topic-based exchange, which is shared amongst all workers.

 The figure below shows the status of a RabbitMQ node after Nova components' bootstrap in a test environment.
 Exchanges and queues being created by Nova